Jonathan2251/lbd/_sources/gpu.rst.txt

               B      A

-  Tearing, GPU has exactly refresh cycles but VSync takes one cycle more. than Display.
+  Tearing occurs when the GPU has exact refresh cycles but VSync takes
+  one more cycle than the display as shown below.

                 A